Testosterone is critical to the maintenance of health and overall quality of life for both men and women.

 This method targets the conditions that are known to cause a premature drop in testosterone among males.

-This also represents a better approach to management of your health overall.
+This also represents a better approach to the management of your health overall.

 It makes more sense to focus on abnormalities and disease states to help your body naturally produce the amount of testosterone that it can for your age.